-The heating elements are referred to as dimple lamellas because of their appearance.
-They are comprised of two sheets of stainless steel welded together at their perimeters, and tack welded together at points across the sheets.
-Once welded, the lamella unit is inflated with pressurized nitrogen to open up the steam or vapor space between them.
-Figure 1-9 illustrates their appearance.
+The heating elements are sometimes referred to as dimple plates because of their appearance.
+They are comprised of two sheets of stainless steel welded together at their perimeters and tack welded together at points across the sheets.
+Once welded, the plate unit is inflated with pressurized nitrogen to open up the steam or vapor space between them.
+Figure 4.8 is an illustration of these heating elements.
+Detailed characteristics of these evaporators as well as their advantages and disadvantages are listed in Tables 4.4 and 4.5.

-The lamellas are arranged in a header as a bank of lamellas.
-The bank of lamellas is the heating element for a body, and the outer shell acts as a combination vapor dome and liquor sump.
-Liquor is circulated by pumping from the sump area to a distribution tray located above the lamellas.
-The liquor flowing over the lamellas is heated by the condensing vapor inside the lamellas.
+The plates are arranged in a header as a bank of plates.
+The bank of plates is the heating element for a body, and the outer shell acts as a combination vapor dome and liquor sump.
+Liquor is circulated by pumping from the sump area to a distribution tray located above the plates.
+The liquor flowing over the plates is heated by the condensing vapor inside the plates.
 Heat transferred from the condensing vapor to the black liquor evaporates water from it.